EnkrateiaLucca/vidhya-agents-course/README.md

-# Notebooks for the O'Reilly live-training: "Getting Started with LangChain"
+# Notebooks for the Analytics Vidhya course: "Building Agents"

 - [Live-training official website from Analytics]()
 # Overview